 Read more: Obama Welcomes Trump the White House

-He also confirmed that he plans on repealing Obamacare "simultaneously" to when he introduces his new plan, so that there is no period of time when people are without coverage.
+He also confirmed that he plans on repealing Obamacare "simultaneously" as he introduces his new plan so that there is no period of time where people are without coverage.

-"She couldn't have been nicer," Trump said of the call, adding that he thinks Clinton was a "strong" and "smart" competitor.
-Bill Clinton also called him, said Trump, and told him it was "an amazing run."
+"She couldn't have been nicer," Trump said about her call, adding that he thinks she was a "strong" and "smart" competitor.
+Bill Clinton also called him, Trump said, in which Bill told him it was "an amazing run."